The Dao of Delivery

 This is why I focus on developing judgment rather than providing another methodology.

-This book is called The Dao of Delivery, not The Laws of Delivery, because leadership inside organizations is never fixed.
+This book is called The Dao of Delivery, not The Laws of Delivery, because leadership is never fixed.
 It’s a living system, always shifting.
 There are no universal laws.
 At best, there are lenses that help you decide what matters most right now.

 Nothing here works 100% of the time, in every context, for every organization.
 Many books promise a magic bullet.
 They describe a process or framework that once fueled a company’s success, then hold it up as cure-all.
 But those were snapshots of a moment at that company, with that leadership, and that culture, at that time.
 Some of those ideas may serve you well, and if they do, use them.
 But you shouldn’t expect them to, because leadership is fundamentally dynamic.